 On Tuesday, June 3rd at 6:30pm PDT, Nepal Youth Foundation (NYF) celebrated Founder’s Day 2021, a free event on Zoom open to old and new friends alike.
 For the first time, we also included an online auction.

 Thank you to everyone for helping to make the event so successful.
-Please see below to watch the recording and read more about the event.
-You can also read our recap blog post here.
+To watch the recording and read more about the event, please visit our recap blog post here.

 June 3, 2021: 6:30 – 7:30 pm PDT

-At this event, we will be honoring Founder Olga Murray’s 96th birthday and President Som Paneru’s 25th year of service and leadership.
+At this event, we honored Founder Olga Murray’s 96th birthday and President Som Paneru’s 25th year of service and leadership.

-We’ll kick off the event by discussing recent COVID-19 developments in Nepal and talk about how NYF has responded to, and is continuing to respond to, the ongoing global pandemic.
-We’ll celebrate how we created educational opportunities for hundreds of village children whose schooling would have otherwise come to a halt.
-We’ll also learn, for the first time, more about NYF’s role combating and protecting young girls from child marriage.
+We kicked off the event by discussing recent COVID-19 developments in Nepal and talked about how NYF has responded to, and is continuing to respond to, the ongoing global pandemic.
+We celebrated how we created educational opportunities for hundreds of village children whose schooling would have otherwise come to a halt.
+We also learned, for the first time, more about NYF’s role combating and protecting young girls from child marriage.